agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 I wrote an email asking for a lot and got a reply back asking for a phone call.
 I laid out my rationale—that my friends with similar experience were getting those kinds of offers.
-They kept me sweating for a few days, but finally returned an offer with $5,000 higher base salary and $50,000 more in RSUs.
+They kept me sweating for a few days, but finally returned an offer with a $5,000 higher base salary and $50,000 more in RSUs.
 It was a lot more stressful than my first negotiating experience because I did not have a fallback option, but again the return on investment was huge!

 ## Helping Others Negotiate

-Even if you are not motivated by money, as I was not, if there is some cause you care about---your family, the environment, helpings others---you should negotiate.
+Even if you are not motivated by money, as I was not, if there is some cause you care about---your family, the environment, helping others---you should negotiate.
 Why?
 Because money will give you the means to advance your aims.
 You can donate it, hire someone with it, or put it away for later.
 In the end, either you or your employer will have the extra dollars; who do you think will